 8. Final Checklist & Expert Consultation

-✓ What is the required working height?
+✓ What’s your required working height?

 ✓ Are you in compliance with local safety regulations?